roeitell/php-activerecord-plusplus/README.md

 ORM as a C Extension
 --------------------

-Standardized components and frameworks for web applications are both a necessity and a liability.
-The advantages of rapid and conventionalized development are sometimes moderated by performance penalties for using conventionalized libraries.
-This disadvantage stands out specifically with
-PHP ORMs: Heavily-conventionalized data access layers require thousands of intermediate method calls, objects and variables in a single request lifecycle.
+PHP is maturing, and conventionalized components for web applications are a standard.
+Yet, the advantages of rapid and conventionalized development are sometimes moderated by performance penalties for using standard libraries and abstraction layers.
+This disadvantage stands out specifically with PHP ORMs: Heavily-conventionalized data access layers require thousands of intermediate method calls, objects and variables in a single request lifecycle.
 The heavier the data access in each request, the higher the performance penalty.

 PHP-ActiveRecord++ is an ORM library which takes a different approach: We migrate the library into a C extension, and therefore reduce the performance penalty to a minimum.
 We kept the entire API of a well-known ORM library available in PHP, while moving all the internal logic of the library to